bigdatagenomics/adam/docs/deploying/toil.rst

--  ``toil_lib.tools.spark_tools``: This module contains functions that run ADAM in Toil using `Docker <https://www.docker.com>`__, as well as `Conductor <https://github.com/BD2KGenomics/conductor>`__, a tool for running transfers between HDFS and `Amazon’s
+-  ``toil_lib.tools.spark_tools``: This module contains functions that run ADAM in Toil using `Docker <https://www.docker.com>`__, as well as `Conductor <https://github.com/BD2KGenomics/conductor>`__, a tool for running transfers between HDFS and `Amazon's
    S3 <https://aws.amazon.com/s3>`__ storage service.

 Several example workflows that run ADAM in Toil can be found in